The tram in Amsterdam:

 The tram network has been expanding since 1875 and nowadays encompasses 15 lines and approximately 200 km of rail lines.

-→ Download: map – tram lines in Amsterdam / route network plan (as of 2022 / 2023):
+map – tram lines in Amsterdam / route network plan (as of 2023 / 2024):

-Tips for passengers & sightseeing via the tram
+Tips for passengers & sightseeing by tram

-- Since March 26th, 2018 cash purchases of tickets onboard the tram are no longer possible.
+- Since 2018 cash purchases of tickets onboard the tram are no longer possible.
 You will find more info under “Which ticket option is best for me?” (see below).

 It is worth it to research tickets for mass transit ahead of time.
 That saves time and money later. - A not-so-secret-anymore tip is the tram line number 2.
 It is popular with sightseeing tourists, as many of its stops are nearby attractions.
 This line will get you to the flower market, Royal Palace on the dam, Rijksmuseum, Van Gogh museum, Stedelijk museum for example and passing through all the canals of Amsterdam’s famous Canal Belt.